 Dr. Suteanu’s main interests concern information processes and the ways in which they link humans and the environment.
 On one hand, he focuses on the analysis and modeling of natural systems, with applications regarding mainly environmental variability and natural hazards; examples include space-time patterns related to seismicity and volcanism, structural aspects of geosystems from small to large scale, landslide dynamics, climate variability, and renewable energy.
 On the other hand, he studies epistemological aspects of our interactions with the environment and their implications for cultural processes.

-Assistant Professor, Environmental Science/Astronomy and Physics
+Associate Professor, Environmental Science/Astronomy and Physics

 Office: AT 308

 Dr. Wiacek is interested in remote sensing of atmospheric trace gases and aerosols (solid or liquid suspended particles) involved in air pollution and climate.
 Her remote sensing research includes the development of both retrieval algorithms as well as ground- and satellite-based instrumentation.
 She is also interested in modeling the atmospheric transport of aerosols that affect ice clouds and climate.

 On sabbatical leave: September 1, 2019 to August 31, 2020

 Roxanne Richardson’s interests include a broad range of environmental topics including human health and the environment and environmental education.
 She has taught in Environmental Science at Saint Mary’s for more than 15 years, and is a member of the Quality of Teaching Committee and a member of a Community of Practice focused on teaching.
 She is also involved in building connections between Environmental Science at Saint Mary’s and the community.